nekkiwi/InsiderAlgoTrainer/README.md

 ## Overview

-This project is designed to scrape and analyze insider trading data, integrate stock information, and apply machine learning models for predictive analysis.
+This project is designed to scrape and analyze insider trading data, integrate stock information, and calculate financial ratios and technical indicators.
+It also includes functionalities for data preprocessing and potentially applying machine learning models for predictive analysis.

 ## Project Structure

 - `src/`: Contains the main codebase.
+  - `scraper/`:
-  - `scraper/`: Modules for scraping data.
+    - `feature_scraper.py`: Main script for scraping and processing insider trading data.
+  - `utils/`: Utility functions and helpers.
+    - `feature_scraper_helpers.py`: Functions to clean and process scraped data.
+    - `technical_indicators_helpers.py`: Functions to calculate and normalize technical indicators.
+    - `financial_ratios_helpers.py`: Functions to fetch financial data and calculate financial ratios.
-  - `analysis/`: Modules for feature analysis.
+  - `analysis/`: (Future development) Modules for feature analysis.
-  - `models/`: Modules for model training and evaluation.
+  - `models/`: (Future development) Modules for model training and evaluation.
-  - `utils/`: Utility functions.
 - `tests/`: Unit tests for the project.
 - `docs/`: Project documentation.